 3. New practices are most recognisable alongside existing practice

-New design tools and process should be visibly aligned with current design and development processes.
+New design tools and processes should be visibly aligned with current design and development processes.
 It must be clear how any new service design process augments or informs existing ones.
 As design practice has a role in the facilitation of multidisciplinary working, design-like processes should borrow aspects of development processes from elsewhere in the organisation.
 An obvious route would be to create a service design process that marries existing marketing practice (strategy and implementation) with services management.

 4. New practices shouldn't add complexity